ArneRustad/Master-thesis-cf/README.md

 # Model-Based Counterfacual Synthesizer Using Tabular GAN and a Comparison to Algorithmic Based Counterfactuals

 This is a Github repository for the code associated with Arne Rustad's project thesis.
-More information abot scripts and structure will be available soon.
 Below we describe briefly what each code file's purpose is and give the abstract for the written project thesis titled *"Model-Based Counterfacual Synthesizer Using Tabular GAN and a Comparison to Algorithmic Based Counterfactuals"*

 ## Code file explanations